pmndrs/suspend-react/readme.md

 import { suspend } from 'suspend-react'

 function Post({ id, version = 'v0' }) {
-  // Results are cached, the function will only execute when dependencies change
-  // When it does execute it will suspend the component until it has resolved const { by, title } = suspend(async (/*id, version*/) => {
+  const { by, title } = suspend(async (/*id, version*/) => {
-    // Any async task can run in here, fetch requests, parsing, workers, promises, ... const res = await fetch(`https://hacker-news.firebaseio.com/${version}/item/${id}.json`)
+    const res = await fetch(`https://hacker-news.firebaseio.com/${version}/item/${id}.json`)
     return await res.json()
   }, [id, version])
-  // By the time we're here the async data is guaranteed to exist! return <div>{title} by {by}</div>
+  return <div>{title} by {by}</div>
 }